Blockin-Labs/blockin/README.md

 ## Scope of the Library
 This library supports creating digital authorization assets, such as NFTs, on any blockchain that supports them, as well as generating and verifying sign-in requests in the form of a challenge / response.

 Note that the Blockin library does not handle signing the challenges and will never ask for your private key.
+Challenge signatures should be implemented separately.
 It only uses public data and cryptographic signatures to verify.

 <!-- USAGE EXAMPLES -->
 ## Usage